 - The Midland Hotel, which takes up much of the impressive frontage of the station, was renovated back into a hotel and luxury flats shortly after Eurostar moved there, having served as railway offices for some years and stood empty since the mid-1980s.
 The Spice Girls' debut video, Wannabe, was filmed in the then-deserted building, along with many other films and TV shows (probably its last use before renovation was for some of the Arkham Asylum scenes in Batman Begins).

-- J. K. Rowling has stated that she had got confused when writing the first book and had been visualising the platforms at Euston (which, like King's Cross, are platforms seperated by two rails).
+- J. K. Rowling has stated that she had got confused when writing the first book and had been visualising the platforms at Euston (which, like King's Cross, are platforms separated by two rails).

 - And it features on the London Monopoly board.

 - No discussion of this station is complete without discussing the use and misuse of this station by Harry Potter, where it is the departure point for the Hogwarts Express via Platform 9¾.
 Platforms 9 and 10 in real life not only have no wall between them, they are not even in the ECML part of the station.
 4 and 5 were used in filming, with the more photogenic St. Pancras used for exteriors.